 Fostering Global Trade

 GFSI certification is becoming a de facto standard for the global food trade.
-It builds trust in the quality and safety of products, streamlines export/import processes, and mitigates compliance risks, thus lowering trade barriers.
-This has increased collaboration and trade between countries, promoting economic growth and development.
+It builds trust in the quality and safety of products, streamlines export/import processes, and mitigates compliance risks.
+This lowers trade barriers, increasing collaboration and trade between countries and promoting economic growth and development.

 What are GFSI-Certified Standards?